marcochessa/Web-Application-II-Project/README.md

    - Capability to create and manage tickets specifically for products.

 ### 4. Notifications
-   - Notifications for ticket updates and important announcements.
+   - Notifications for ticket's messages.

 ### 5. Reporting and Analytics
    - Comprehensive reporting tools for administrators.